LsGiraffe/SQA-FinalAssignment/README.md

 The project has been developed in the Intellij Idea IDE, using java16 and junit5

+## Team version control

+3 additional branches have been created:
+* develop: all the work done in the feature branches is merged to develop
+* features/subClasses: Creation of all the necessary sub classes and creation of some useful methods (associated with task 2)
+* features/controller: Creation of the controller class and creation of all the required methods (associated with task 3)

+Once a task is done the associated branch is merged with develop with a pull request Once the project is complete and functionnal and all the unit tests are working and effective, the project is pushed on master

 ## Test coverage

 The test coverage has been measured by the Intellij integrated coverage tool